Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Estimation

+where $F_{\beta|X_{1}}(b,x_{1})$ is the cumulative distribution function of $\beta$ conditional upon $X_{1}=x_{1}$, $F_{x_{1}}$ is the marginal distribution of $X_{1}$ and the dependence of the CCPs on $(\gamma,F_x)$ is made explicit.
 I propose two-step sieve M-estimation based on the above expression.
-The first step consists of estimating the state transition $F_{x}$.
-The second step consists of forming the pseudo-likelihood function using the fact that the CCPs $P_{t}$ are known up to the state transition and payoff parameter $(F_{x},\gamma)$, and using sieve M-estimation methods to estimate ($\gamma,f_{\beta|x_{1}}$).
+The first step consists of estimating the state transitions and marginal distribution of the initial state, $F_{x}=\{F_{x_t}:t=1,\ldots,T\}$.
+The second step consists of forming the pseudo-likelihood function using the fact that the CCPs $P_{t}$ are known up to the state transition and payoff parameter $(F_{x},\gamma)$, and using sieve M-estimation methods to estimate ($\gamma,F_{\beta|X_{1}}$).

 It is of course possible to estimate the model in a single step as a sieve maximum likelihood problem.
-The advantage of the proposed two-step approach is computational: for example, in the infinite horizon case, the integrated value function does not have to be recomputed within the second step optimization.
-This is similar to the idea of using the \textcite{hotz1993conditional} inversion to avoid full solution estimation of parametric DDC models, although there may be efficiency loss for the standard pseudo likelihood estimator.
+The advantage of the proposed two-step approach is computational: by treating $F_{x}$ as fixed in the second step, computationally advantageous methods for approximating the value function may be used, such as \textcite{kristensen2019solving}.

-Although I show consistency for a general sieve space, this may be computationally infeasible to implement, since estimation requires computing the CCPs for every point in the support of the sieve.
-To circumvent this issue, I suggest a `fixed grid' estimator, based on \textcite{heckman1984method}'s first-order monotone spline sieve, which reduces the computational burden by having a finite number of support points.
+Although I show consistency for a general sieve space (Section \ref{sssec:gss}), this may be computationally burdensome to implement, since estimation requires computing the CCPs for every point in the support of the sieve.
+To circumvent this issue, I suggest a `fixed grid' estimator \parencite{heckman1984method} which reduces the computational burden by having a finite number of support points (Section \ref{sssec:foms}).
+Given these results, the practioner's decision to approximate $F_{\beta|X_1}$ by a continuous function or by the `fixed grid' can be viewed as a choice of tuning parameter, rather than an identifying assumption.

 In this section, I focus on estimating the cumulative distribution function of $\beta$.
 While it would be possible to present conditions for consistent estimation of the density function, smoothness restrictions would rule out the possibility that the type distribution has discrete support, which is the standard assumption in the literature.
+Moreover, focusing on the distribution function of $\beta$ enables the choice of the piecewise constant sieve space described in Section \ref{sssec:foms}, which has particular computational advantages.